 A fast car driving late at night through downtown LA – goes against the traffic lights and nearly crashes into a truck.
 A wounded man gets out of the car and struggles up to his way into the office.

 An unconscious man is floating in the sea.
-Gets picked up by an Italian fishing boat, operated on to remove bullets and a strange electronic advice.
+Gets picked up by an Italian fishing boat, operated on to remove bullets and a strange electronic device.
 He wakes up, is confused fights and then collapse again.
-Wakes up, doesn’t know his name.
+Wakes up, doesn’t know his own name.
 Stays on board boat for a week, still doesn’t know who he is but is speaking different languages, doing skilled things somehow without knowing how he is doing them.
 He is deeply puzzled.
 He catches a train to Switzerland, fights two policemen, enters a bank and then gets some clues from a safety deposit box.
 He uses the name he finds on a passport.

 A young woman is being chased for her life in the woods.

 A different woman wakes up with a start from a nightmare, she wanders around the house – you just get her name at 4.08 minutes “Lund” when she answers the phone

 Lund arrives at the murder scene and is left alone to discover it.
 She’s in a very spooky basement where the lights have gone out.
 Finally, she realizes it’s a practical joke at 6:37.